How URL Filtering Works

 - The management plane holds more URLs and communicates directly with PAN-DB.
 When the firewall cannot find a URL’s category in the cache and performs a lookup in PAN-DB, it caches the retrieved category information in the management plane.
 The management plane passes that information along to the dataplane, which also caches it and uses it to enforce policy.

 - The dataplane holds fewer URLs and receives information from the management plane.
-After the firewall checks URL category exception lists and custom URL categories for a URL, the next place it looks is the dataplane.
+After the firewall checks URL category exception lists (custom URL categories and external dynamic lists) for a URL, the next place it looks is the dataplane.
 Only if the firewall cannot find the URL categorized in the dataplane does it check the management plane and, if the category information is not there, PAN-DB.